MicrosoftDocs/azure-devops-docs/docs/organizations/security/allow-list-ip-url.md

 > | United Kingdom South | 51.104.26.0/24 |

 Azure Service Tags are supported for *inbound* connection.
-Instead of allowing the IP ranges listed above, you may use the **AzureDevOps** service tag for Azure Firewall and Network Security Group (NSG) or on-prem firewall via a JSON file download.[TT3]
+Instead of allowing the IP ranges listed above, you may use the **AzureDevOps** service tag for Azure Firewall and Network Security Group (NSG) or on-prem firewall via a JSON file download.

 The Service Tag does not apply to Microsoft Hosted Agents.
 Customers are still required to allow the entire geography for the Microsoft Hosted Agents.
 If allowing the entire geography is a concern, we recommend using the Azure Virtual Machine Scale Set Agents.
 The Scale Set Agents are a form of self-hosted agents that can be auto-scaled to meet your demands.